zzzttt1017/native-notification-of-vue/README.md

 # native-notification-of-vue

 ### Description
-out of the box with Vue2.x, wraps the HTML5 native Notification API
+out of the box with Vue2.x and 🌟`Vue3.x`🌟, wraps the HTML5 native Notification API

 ### Introduction
   MDN say: